-The last column compares the number of ship calls reported between weeks 38 and 50 in 2019 with the ones reported in the same weeks in 2020 (week 38 in 2020 started on 20 September).
+The last column compares the number of ship calls reported in 2019 with the ones reported in 2020.

-For Malta, only data from week 38 was analysed because the figures since week 39 are not available due to IT technical problem in the National Maltese SSN system.
+For Malta, only data between weeks 1-38 was analysed because the figures since week 39 are not available due to IT technical problem in the National Maltese SSN system.
+For the United Kingdom, only data between weeks 1-51 was analysed because the figures since week 52 are not available due to the BREXIT.

-The most affected countries are Croatia, Finland, France and Spain.
+The most affected countries are Croatia, France, Iceland and Spain.
 This declines in number of ship calls between 2019 and 2020 is attributed to the Cruise and Passenger coastal ships traffic which has been heavily affected by the crisis.